F&L Blog

 Andreas Novy

-Andreas Novy is is associate professor and head of the ISSET Institute at WU Vienna and president of the International Karl Polanyi Society (IKPS).
+Andreas Novy is associate professor and head of the ISSET Institute at WU Vienna and president of the International Karl Polanyi Society (IKPS).

 Maie Klingenberg is a research assistant at the ISSET Institute at WU Vienna working on the democratization and deprivatization of provisioning systems.